LSEG-API-Samples/Article.RDP.RRTO.Python.Java.DOTENV/README.md

 authUrl = baseUrl + dotenv.get("RDP_AUTH_URL");
 discoveryUrl = baseUrl + dotenv.get("RDP_DISCOVERY_URL");
 ```
-Next, the application uses those configurations to authenticate with RDP Auth Service, get the RTO WebSocket endpoint dynamically from the Service Discovery mechanism and further connects and consume the real-time streaming data from the WebSocket server.
+Next, the application uses those configurations to authenticate with the RDP Auth Service, get the RTO WebSocket endpoint dynamically from the Service Discovery mechanism and further connects and consume the real-time streaming data from the WebSocket server.

 ## <a id="dotenv_docker"></a>Using Environment Variables with Docker